CHRONIC FATIGUE SYNDROME OR MYALGIC ENCEPHALOPATHY (ME)

 Toxic chemicals.
 These play an important role in some cases.
 Many people have been exposed to dozens of toxic chemicals that can impair the body’s energy production systems.

 With a nutritional balancing program, one need not know which chemicals are present.
 Hundreds of them will come out of the body in their own order when one stays on the program.

 Nutritional depletion.
 This is always present as a cause of chronic fatigue as well.
 The causes have to do with stress, impaired digestion, or improper diets of raw foods, for example, or refined foods.
 Most food today is not as nutritious as in the past.
 If a person does not eat well, or is stressed for any reason, digestion suffers and nutrient deficiencies easily develop.
 Vegetarianism, fasting, or other extreme diets make the problem worse in many instances.
 I have done all these things and was lucky to recover completely from chronic fatigue syndrome that resulted.

 Adrenal exhaustion and other glandular imbalances.
 These may also be present, although not necessarily.
-They are usually easy to assess using the hair mineral analysis, and most often respond well to nutritional balancing programs.
-Often there are other autonomic nervous system imbalances that need gentle correction, which is part of all nutritional balancing programs.
+They are usually easy to assess using the hair mineral analysis, and respond well to nutritional balancing programs.

 Lifestyle imbalances.
 These are actually common causes or aggravating factors in many cases of chronic fatigue syndrome.
 Among the common problems are lack of sleep, going to bed too late, financial or other worries, relationship stress and improper attitudes such as playing the victim, extreme fears or depression.
 Any of these can place so much stress on the body that they upset proper glandular and digestive functions, leading to the rest of the causes listed above.